+9.7 Business Eligible: (Council Corporate Budget)

-9.7 Business Meeting Expense (2)
+Meeting Expense (2)

 Catered meals for Council meetings when required, and kitchen supplies.
 Catered meals (lunches and dinners) to be the responsibility of the Assistant of the Chair of the Committee and are to be purchased at the discretion of the Chair of the Committee.
-Kitchen supplies are to be purchased by the Secretary to the Mayor and Members of Council.
+Kitchen supplies are to be purchased by the Secretary to the Mayor

-(Staff and/or
+(Staff and/or Council

-Council